danielpmorton/pyastrobee/readme.md

 - [ ] Figure out more TODOs

 ### In Progress:
-- [ ] Load the ISS and astrobee with all textures applied
-- [ ] See if it is possible to get URDFs working with multiple textures
 - [ ] Get correct physical properties for cargo bag (check on weird inertia?)

 ### Backlog/Optional:
 - [ ] Figure out a better way of generating the astrobee/iss URDF with less manual modifications
-- [ ] Figure out how to work with relative file paths in the urdf/xacro/xml files
 - [ ] If there is a need for multiple bullet clients in the future, add the "sim" parameters back in from dedo
 - [ ] Add in debugging and exception handling
 - [ ] Consider using pathlib Path with str(Path(filename))?
-- [ ] Reduced the amount of hardcoded directory/file locations (especially absolute paths)
+- [ ] See if it is possible to get URDFs working with multiple textures

 ### Done:
+- [X] Reduce the amount of hardcoded directory/file locations (especially absolute paths)
+- [X] Figure out how to work with relative file paths in the urdf/xacro/xml files
+- [X] Load the ISS with all textures applied
+- [X] Load the astrobee URDF
+- [X] Change pybullet version back to most recent in the pyenv astrobee env?
+- [X] Change repo name (and name of all local folder systems) to pyastrobee
+- [X] Remove all absolute filepaths, and make sure any external resources are made available in this repo so that it can work on multiple computers
+- [X] Rename the new meshes folder to iss_meshes?
+- [X] Get the inertial properties for the base link updated
 - [X] Debugged weird collapsing/exploding/stuttering issues with the cargo bag meshes
 - [X] Add info to readme about setting up the submodule
 - [X] Import ISS modules with textures